rickyfokzxc/Neural-Machine-Translation/README.md

 Download the data set http://www.manythings.org/anki/deu-eng.zip Unzip it to the folder data/ and rename it to deu-eng.txt

-Run python seq2seq.py and watch the neural translater learn!
+Run python seq2seq.py and watch the neural translator learn!

 # Some outputs
 ## Early in training, the translation is terrible